affinidi/wordpress-affinidi-login/README.md

 ### 1.0.0 ###

-* Initial release of Affinidi Login for WordPress.
+* Initial release of Affinidi Login - Passwordless Authentication for Wordpress.
 * Passwordless authentication using Affinidi Login.